Let's discover one of the most beautiful region in the World with 35 inspiring pictures of Corsica Island, France.

 #2 - A world of turquoise water...

 I don't use drone photography at all on this blog, because I want to show people only things they can see for themselves.
 But I love it when you can easily get a perspective from above.
 This is why I fell in love with Ostriconi, one of the best beaches in Corsica.
 The roads offer a stunning vantage point on the sand, the river and the desert behind.

 #3 - A stunning Unesco Heritage Site

 In the middle of the West Coast, you can find one of the best Unesco world heritage sites I have seen.
-Part of it are the Calanques de Piana.
+Parts of it are the Calanques de Piana.
 They are tall pink cliffs plunging straight into the water.
-The hard rock stands strong against the erosion so it has created magnificent shapes.
+The hard rock stands strong against the erosion, so it has created magnificent shapes.

 #4 - A Mountainous island